department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/dental-care.md

 <div class="va-introtext">

-Find out if you are eligible for VA dental care.
+Find out if you can get VA dental benefits for disabled Veterans.
+If you have a service-connected disability or meet other qualifications, you may be able to get some or all of your dental care through VA.

 </div>